 The best way to do this is by offering a case study, statitics, and data to prove your point.
 For more great insight into shifting the focus from you to them, check out this fantastic presentation by Slides That Rock:

 Hack #2.
 Let Visuals Do Most of the Talking

-But here’s the trick: You stand a far greater chance for prospects to remember your message if you use visuals to communicate it, rather than words.
+Here’s the trick—you stand a far greater chance of potential clients remembering your message if you use visuals to communicate it, rather than words.
 Sure, bullet points make content easy to scan.
 But they don’t connect with a prospect on the emotional level.
-They’re just plain boring.
+They’re also just plain boring.
 Full stop.

-However, visuals like images, photos or graphics can evoke an emotional response far better than text and communicate a more complex information.
+However, visuals like images, photos or graphics can evoke an emotional response far better than text and can often communicate more complex information.

-That’s one reason why we’re more likely to remember slides like this one as opposed to the example I showed above. (source) When putting together your presentation, include images that might spark an emotional response from a prospect along with no more than a single line of text.
+When putting together your presentation, include images that might spark an emotional response from a prospect along with no more than one or two lines of text.

 Hack #3.
-Use Stories to Build Emotional Connection
+Use Stories to Build an Emotional Connection

 Hack #4.
 Overcome Their Objections with More Objections

-I know, it makes no sense, doesn’t it?
-But let me explain.
 You know that identifying your prospects’ sales objections and overcoming them in your pitch may actually win you the sale.
-You know that as they sit there listening to you, they try to find reasons why they shouldn’t hire you.
+You know that as the prospect sits there listening to you, they often try to find reasons why they shouldn’t hire you.